 So, how do you get started?

 First, you’ll need a list of all your incoming cash, and all of your outgoing expenses.
-Remember, your outgoing expenses include everything from your council tax and your mortgage, to your water rates, your insurance costs, and more.
+Remember, your outgoing expenses include everything from your council tax and your mortgage, to your water costs, your insurance costs, and more.
 Anything that you pay for each year should be accounted for – even the irregular expenses that you don’t need to deal with every month.

 Once you know where all of your money is going, you can start to separate your expenses into categories like “needs” and “wants”.
 The aim will be to cut down some of the costs in both of these areas, without leaving yourself feeling too overwhelmed.